Shrike-Lab/GPU_Noctua-Mod/README.md

 - NF-A9 - Files for the Noctua NF-A9 assembly.
 - 270_Single - STP file of the triple 92mm PCB for use with your own designs.

+When printing the frame, I would highly recommend using a higher temperature filament to stop melting or creep over time.
+ABS was used in all my testing.

 ### Ventus:
 <p float="center">
   <img src="https://github.com/Shrike-Lab/GPU_Noctua-Mod/blob/main/IMG/Ventus-Frame_Front.png" width="40%" />